Altitude Training, Pace Specificity, and Marathon Success: A Coach’s Playbook

 • Mental boost: the “training‑camp effect” – being away from daily chores, surrounded by like‑minded runners, and running on scenic trails – often produces a psychological lift that is just as valuable as the physiological changes.

 All the altitude in the world won’t make your marathon faster if you’re not practising your target race pace.
-Research shows that the most effective way to train race‑pace specificity is at sea level where you can run at the intended speed without the oxygen deficit slowing you down.
+Research shows that sea level remains your best place to develop race‑pace specificity, where you can actually hit your target speed without the oxygen deficit holding you back.

 Key take‑aways